 For additional information on these and other scams, see the FTC Identity Theft website

 In addition to the steps noted above, the following security precautions should also be taken:

 - Do not respond to any suspicious emails or phone calls.

 - If in doubt about the identity of the caller or the origin of the email, contact the financial institution for guidance.

 - Never reveal any personal identifiable information by email or phone.

-Personal computers should contain licensed operating system software.
-In addition, the following software should be installed in order to minimize the risk of a personal computer being compromised:
+Computers should contain licensed operating system software.
+In addition, the following suggestions will also help minimize the risk of a computer being compromised:

-- Either a third party or vendor recommended firewall protection.
+- Employ either a third party or vendor recommended firewall protection